khushalbhavsar/NodeJS-App-on-AWS-EKS-ECR/README.md

-Here’s a clean, easy-to-read **README.md** file for your project 👇

----

 # 🚀 Node.js Application Deployment on AWS EKS with ECR

 Deploy a **containerized Node.js application** to **AWS EKS (Elastic Kubernetes Service)** using **ECR (Elastic Container Registry)** as the container registry.